Dhi13man/nordigen_integration/README.md

     Institution (Bank) Data Model for Nordigen.
 Contains the `id` of the institution, its `name`, `bic`, `transactionTotalDays`, the `countries` associated with the institution and institution's logo as a URL `logoURL` to it, if any.

-2. `EndUserAgreementModel({required String id, String created, String? accepted, int maxHistoricalDays = 90, int accessValidForDays = 90, required String endUserID, required String institutionID})`:
+2. `EndUserAgreementModel({required String id, String created, int maxHistoricalDays = 90, int accessValidForDays = 90, List<String> accessScope = const <String>['balances', 'details', 'transactions'], String? accepted, required String institutionID})`:

     End-user Agreement Data Model for Nordigen.
-Contains the `id` of the Agreement, its `created` time string, `accepted`, the number of `maxHistoricalDays` and `accessValidForDays`, and the `endUserID` and `institutionID` relevant to the Agreement.
+Contains the `id` of the Agreement, its `created` time string, `accepted`, the number of `maxHistoricalDays` and `accessValidForDays`, and the `accessScope` and `institutionID` relevant to the Agreement.

 3. `RequisitionModel({required String id, required String redirectURL, required String reference, String status = '', List<String> agreements = const <String>[], List<String> accounts = const <String>[], required String endUserID})`: